Posted on May 23, 2015 in Teen Drug Addiction

 Improving Coping Skills Can Help Teens Avoid Drug Abuse

 For many teenagers with substance use disorders, drug use begins as a way to manage stress.
 When teens do not have the skills or resources to cope with stress in healthy ways, they may turn to drug use or other unhealthy and dangerous ways to cope with their psychological distress.
+This is why it’s critically important for teens to learn to manage stress when they are recovering from substance abuse.

 The 2013 report on Stress in America from the American Psychological Association found that teens reported higher average stress levels than adults and much more stress than they believed to be healthy.
 Only 50 percent of teens said that they were confident in their abilities to handle the stressful situations in their lives, and, not surprisingly, school was the main source of stress for most teens.